-Based on the available information, we define Exp{ic}^{r} in a way that captures the availability of language learning centres in the neighbourhood of residence over the time span during which each individual could have actually been exposed to them.
-With the aim of capturing local accessibility of language centres, we consider buffers of different radii (r) from the centroid of the census tract of residence (specifically 0.5, 1, and 1.5 km13).
-From the geocoded information of language centres, we were able to count the number of sites located in each possible buffer across the Metropolitan Area of Barcelona.
-Moreover, to consider the fact that each individual could have been exposed during different years since 1989, we sum all the language centres located within each radius over the academic years 1989/90 to 2000/01, to capture potential exposure throughout the period of existence of the CLN.14 Finally, since not all the individuals in our sample resided in the same place between 1989 and 2000, because some might have moved to their current dwelling during this period, we exploit the information about the year of migration to the place of residence to sum up the number of "nearby" language centres only over the relevant years.
-This actually introduces some, though limited, degree of individual-level variation in our measure of exposure Exp{ic}^{r} , which also justifies the inclusion of fixed effects for the years of residence since 1989 in the equation to be estimated.15 We cluster the standard errors at the census tract level, which is the main source of variation in our regressor of interest (using two-way clusters by census tract and years of residence provides similar results).
+Based on the available information, we define $Exp{ic}^{r}$ in a way that captures the availability of language learning centres in the neighbourhood of residence over the time span during which each individual could have actually been exposed to them.
+We construct a measure of accessibility based on the number of locations surrounding the place of residence, based on the hypothesis that the higher presence of language learning centres in the neighbourhood would positively affect the propensity to enrol in a language course.
+As mentioned in Section 3, our spatial unit of references are the census tracts of the Metropolitan Area of Barcelona, which is the most disaggregated geographical information about individual's place of residence that is available in the 2001 Microcensus.
+Therefore, using GIS techniques, on the one hand we retrieved the census tracts' centroids and, on the other hand, we geolocated the exact address of all language centres for the relevant academic years (1989/90 to 2000/01), as shown in Fig. 1.
+With the aim of capturing local accessibility of language centres, we computed the sum of language centres located within different buffers around each census tract' centroids.
+Specifically, we consider three different options to compute the number of available language centres, that is, the total number of centres located in buffers of radii (i) 0.5 km, (ii) 1 km and (iii) 1.5 km from the centroid of each census tracts.
+As explained below, this enables testing not only for the robustness of the results to different definitions of the accessibility measure, but also for the presence of spatial decay effects.
+Moreover, to consider the fact that each individual could have been exposed during different years since 1989, we sum all the language centres located within each radius over the academic years 1989/90 to 2000/01, to capture potential exposure throughout the period of existence of the CPLN.
+Finally, since not all the individuals in our sample resided in the same place between 1989 and 2000, because some might have moved to their current dwelling during this period, we exploit the information about the year of migration to the place of residence to sum up the number of "nearby" language centres only over the relevant years.
+This actually introduces some, though limited, degree of individual-level variation in our measure of exposure Expric, which also justifies the inclusion of fixed effects for the years of residence since 1989 in the equation to be estimated.
+Because the main variable of interest varies at the census tract level, we cluster the standard errors accordingly (using two-way clusters by census tract and years of residence provides similar results).